 Nicholas Eckelberry is a creative genius who succeeds by connecting academic research silos.
 He laid the foundation for OriginOil in 1988 when he first worked with Japan’s Hideto Uematsu on the breakthrough OHR MX static mixer system which led to the granting of mechanical patent US 6,279,611 (28 Aug 2000) for the mixing of fluids at a microscopic level.
 This technology has since been implemented at some 2,000 sites in the Japanese waste water industry, and led to the development of Quantum Fracturing, OriginOil’s first patent filing for making CO2 more bio-available to algae cultures.
 In 2003 Nicholas launched Nano-Cal, a product line based around a uniquely formulated and highly bio-available form of calcium.

 As co-founder of OriginOil in 2007 through the present, Nicholas Eckelberry has authored or co-authored thirteen patent applications in the field of algae production and commercialization.
+Recently, Biofuels Digest ranked him one of the Top 300 People in the Bioeconomy for 2013-2014.

 Dave Anderson began working in aquaculture in Hawai’i over 20 years ago, and has since cultured salmon, catfish, trout, cobia, oysters, shrimp, giant clams, and many other fish and invertebrate species.
 He has also worked in algae culture and live feeds, aquatic animal health, and seafood sustainability.
 His experience with culture systems includes the design, construction, and operation of marine and freshwater RAS facilities (Recirculating Aquaculture Systems) for growout and broodstock conditioning.